Lawrence Durrell: Early years in India and schooling in England

 Durrell was born in Jalandhar, British India, the eldest son of Indian-born British colonials Louisa (who was Anglo-Irish) and Lawrence Samuel Durrell, an engineer of English ancestry.
 His first school was St. Joseph's School, North Point, Darjeeling.
 He had three younger siblings — two brothers and a sister — naturalist Gerald Durrell, Leslie Durrell and author Margaret Durrell.

-Like many other children of the British Raj, at the age of 11, Durrell was sent to England for schooling, where he briefly attended St Olave's Grammar School before being sent to St Edmund's School Canterbury.
+Like many other children of the British Raj, at the age of 11, Durrell was sent to England for schooling, where he briefly attended St Olave's Grammar School, Orpington, before being sent to St Edmund's School Canterbury.
 His formal education was unsuccessful, and he failed his university entrance examinations.
 He began to write poetry seriously at the age of 15.
 His first collection, Quaint Fragments, was published in 1931, when he was 19 years old.

 Durrell's father died of a brain haemorrhage in 1928, at the age of 43.
 His mother brought the family to England, and in 1932, she, Durrell, and his younger siblings settled in Bournemouth.
 There, he and his younger brother Gerald became friends with Alan G. Thomas, who had a bookstore and would become an antiquarian.
 Durrell had a short spell working for an estate agent in Leytonstone (East London).